frcode/python-ibmdb-wiki/APIs.md

 ### ibm_db.stmt_error ###
-`string ibm_db.stmt_errormsg ( resource stmt )`
+`string ibm_db.stmt_error ( [IBM_DBStatement stmt] )`

 **Description**

-Returns a string containing the last SQL statement error message.
-If you do not pass a statement resource as an argument to ibm_db.stmt_errormsg(), the driver returns the error message associated with the last attempt to return a statement resource, for example, from ibm_db.prepare() or ibm_db.exec_immediate().
+When not passed any parameters, returns the SQLSTATE representing the reason the last attempt to return an IBM_DBStatement via ibm_db.prepare(), ibm_db.exec_immediate(), or ibm_db.callproc() failed.

+When passed a valid IBM_DBStatement, returns the SQLSTATE representing the reason the last operation using the resource failed.

 **Parameters**

-stmt
-A valid statement resource.
+* stmt - A valid IBM_DBStatement.

 **Return Values**

-Returns a string containing the error message and SQLCODE value for the last error that occurred issuing an SQL statement.
+Returns a string containing the SQLSTATE value or an empty string if there was no error.

 ### ibm_db.stmt_errormsg ###
-`string ibm_db.stmt_errormsg ( resource stmt )`
+`string ibm_db.stmt_errormsg ( [IBM_DBStatement stmt] )`

 **Description**

-Returns a string containing the last SQL statement error message.
-If you do not pass a statement resource as an argument to ibm_db.stmt_errormsg(), the driver returns the error message associated with the last attempt to return a statement resource, for example, from ibm_db.prepare() or ibm_db.exec_immediate().
+When not passed any parameters, returns a string containing the SQLCODE and error message representing the reason the last attempt to return an IBM_DBStatement via ibm_db.prepare(), ibm_db.exec_immediate(), or ibm_db.callproc() failed.

+When passed a valid IBM_DBStatement, returns a string containing the SQLCODE and error message representing the reason the last operation using the resource failed.

 **Parameters**

-* stmt - A valid statement resource.
+* stmt - A valid IBM_DBStatement.

 **Return Values**

-Returns a string containing the error message and SQLCODE value for the last error that occurred issuing an SQL statement.
+Returns a string containing the SQLCODE and error message or an empty string if there was no error.

 ### ibm_db.table_privileges ###
-`resource ibm_db.table_privileges ( IBM_DBConnection connection [, string qualifier [, string schema [, string table_name]]] )`
+`IBM_DBStatement ibm_db.table_privileges ( IBM_DBConnection connection [, string qualifier [, string schema [, string table_name]]] )`

 **Description**

 Returns a result set listing the tables and associated privileges in a database.

 **Parameters**
-* connection - A valid database connection resource as returned from ibm_db.connect() or ibm_db.pconnect()
+* connection - A valid IBM_DBConnection
 * qualifier - A qualifier for DB2 databases running on OS/390 or z/OS servers.
 For other databases, pass `None` or an empty string.
 * schema - The schema which contains the tables.
 This parameter accepts a search pattern containing _and % as wildcards.
 * table_name - The name of the table.
 This parameter accepts a search pattern containing_ and % as wildcards.

 **Return Values**

-Returns a statement resource with a result set containing following columns:
+Returns an IBM_DBStatement with a result set containing following columns:
 * TABLE_CAT - The catalog that contains the table.
 The value is `None` if this table does not have catalogs.
 * TABLE_SCHEM - Name of the schema that contains the table.
 * TABLE_NAME - Name of the table.